Dress: Ann Taylor Coat: Burberry Harbourne sz 2 (similar in petites from BR)

 Imagine my delight when I discovered that the "Harbourne" trench was part of Bloomies' private sale this month.
 To sweeten the deal, I had the good fortune of winning a shopping spree earlier this year.
 Nick and I agreed to spend the spree cautiously like we do with our own money.
-Despite having had the gift card for months, his only purchase is a $7 (after my coupon-clipping and sale rack-digging) pair of shorts, and mine - this coat at 40% off.
+Despite having had the gift card for months, his only purchase is a $7 pair of shorts, and mine - this coat.

 Fit: Burberry only offers petite sizing in the US via Nordstrom.
 However, the petite selection is very small and doesn't necessarily fit better.
 Their regular US sz 2 (smallest size) is actually cut pretty slim, so I recommend going to the Burberry retail store for the best selection and shopping experience.
 Possible alterations needed on this coat are shortening of the sleeves, and slimming of the torso and sleeves.
 If you buy at the retail store at full price, all alterations are free.